JDPrabasha/spam-classifier/README.md

 # Spam Classifier

-A spam classifier that classifies user input as spam/not spam.
+A spam classifier that classifies user input as spam/not spam

 To run :

-Clone repository and run deploy.py
+Clone repository and run deploy.py.
+Application will be served at http://localhost:8000/

 ## Prerequisites